lokmeinmatz/ba-docs/ba-text/README.txt

 * There are various programs available for organizing your bibtex references.
 I personally recommend the open source software Jabref
 (http://jabref.sourceforge.net/download.php) for Windows or Bibdesk (http://bibdesk.sourceforge.net/) for mac.
 I have not used it but I heard that is is good: Mendeley Desktop (http://www.mendeley.com/download-mendeley-desktop/).

+## Introduction

+Here are a few things that you might want to consider including in your introduction:

+    Background information: Provide some context for your work by outlining the relevant background information and discussing the factors that motivated you to undertake this research.

+- developing new software with new features / added value inside a real company where changes are limited
+- apply HCI to that scenario (brownfield development), find balance between new methods etc and sticking to exisiting flows
+- exisiting user base and clearly definable personas that can be utilized for research
+- in concrete case: improove workflow of users, make lives easier and work less error prone

+    Problem statement: Clearly articulate the problem or challenge that your work is addressing.
+This could be a gap in the existing literature, a pressing need or issue in the field, or a problem that you have personally encountered.

+    Research question(s): Formulate one or more research questions that your work will aim to answer.
+These questions should be focused and specific, and should help to guide your research and inform your analysis.

+- see thesis question

+    Objectives: Clearly state the objectives of your work and outline the specific goals that you hope to achieve through your research.

+- determine user group(s)
+- apply HCI methods bronfield development inside of company
+- build UI Editor, scalable, fast and good UX

+    Scope: Define the scope of your work, including any limitations or constraints that you will need to consider.
+This will help to provide context for your research and will help readers to understand the specific focus of your work.

+- exisiting file system, file strucuture, schemata etc.
+- exisitng processing flow (external APIs)
+- limits to technology
+- process (SCRUM)

+    Significance: Explain why your work is important and how it will contribute to the existing body of knowledge in your field.

+- most common approach in larger companies to only do one part new, all ecosystem restrictions still hold